On the External Validity of Average-Case Analyses of Graph Algorithms: Comparison Between the Models and Real-World Networks

 \section{Comparison Between the Models and Real-World Networks}

 Each of the following subsections compares the performance of a different algorithm between generated and real-world networks.
-We usually derive some measure $c$ for the cost of the algorithm and plot it depending on heterogeneity and locality using color to indicate the cost; see, e.g., Figure~\ref{fig:bbbfs}.
+For the cost $c$ of the algorithm, we plot $c$ depending on heterogeneity and locality using color to indicate the cost; see, e.g., Figure~\ref{fig:bbbfs}.
 The left and middle plot show one data point for each parameter setting of the models and each real-world network, respectively.
 The right plot aggregates real-world networks with similar locality and heterogeneity.
 Each point represents a number of networks indicated by its radius (log scale).
 We regularly assume the cost $c$ to be polynomial in $m$ (or $n$), i.e., $c = m^x$, and plot $x = \log_m c$.
 In this case, the color in the left and right plot shows the mean exponent $x$ aggregated over the networks.

+The set of real-world networks contains some networks with extreme heterogeneity; their inclusion in the plots would squeeze the non-extreme data points together and make interpretation of the middle and right plot more difficult.
+Thus, in these plots we only consider real-world networks with a heterogeneity value between~\num{-1.0} and~\num{1.5}.
+We refer to Appendix~\ref{sec:extreme-heterogeneity-ext} for full versions of such plots including all networks with extreme heterogeneity.
+This restriction only affects such plots; in our statistics and discussions, we consider all real-world networks, including those with extreme heterogeneity.